How to Become a Pilot in India After 12th? - Complete Guide

 Register on eGCA

-This is where you officially start your journey of becoming a pilot. eGCA is a portal created by DGCA to digitalize aviation related services.
-These include booking medical exams, getting approvals for exemptions, booking viva exams, applying for licenses and a lot more.
+This is where you officially start your journey of becoming a pilot. eGCA is a portal created by DGCA to digitalize aviation-related services.
+These include booking medical exams, getting approvals for exemptions, booking viva exams, applying for licenses, and a lot more.
 Registration takes about 30 minutes.

 Keep the following documents ready to register on eGCA.